 Both Major 70 and Major 60 Divisions will follow the same rules as outlined in the Babe Ruth Cal Ripken Rule Book with the following exceptions:

-From the first inning to the last, the batting order will consist of every team member who is present for the game and the batting order will not change during the game unless injury prevents such occurrence
+From the first inning to the last, the batting order will consist of every team member who is present for the game and the batting order will not change during the game unless injury prevents such occurrence.

 M70 ONLY Each player present for the game must play a minimum of three (3) complete defensive innings.
 This minimum innings requirement does not apply if the player is late as a result of attendance at a school or religious function [revised 3/16/11].
 To insure this happening you may freely substitute after the first defensive inning you have played.
 In other words, you may substitute after the first inning of the game.
 To insure that each team member has played a minimum of three (3) defensive innings, this obligation MUST be fulfilled by the end of the fifth inning of play.